 Notes:

-NI = CEQA determination of no impact
+NI = CEQA no impact

-LTS = CEQA determination of less-than-significant impact
+LTS = CEQA less-than-significant impact

-LTSM = CEQA determination of less than significant with mitigation
+LTSM = CEQA less than significant with mitigation

-SU = CEQA determination of significant and unavoidable

 B = NEPA conclusion of beneficial effects

-NE = NEPA conclusion of no effect or no adverse effect
+NE = NEPA no adverse effect

-AE = NEPA conclusion of adverse effect

-SA = NEPA conclusion of substantial adverse effect

 Environmental Setting

 Fish and Aquatic Species of Management Concern

 Aquatic habitats include riverine and estuarine habitats.
-As noted above, these include San Francisco Bay, San Pablo Bay, Suisun Marsh, Suisun Bay, and the legal Sacramento–San Joaquin River Delta (Delta), and extends upstream within the channels of the Sacramento River to Keswick Dam, the American River to Nimbus Dams, Feather River to Oroville Dam, Funks and Stone Corral Creeks, the CBD, and flood bypasses (i.e., Butte Basin, Sutter Bypass, and Yolo Bypass).
+As noted above, these include San Francisco Bay, San Pablo Bay, Suisun Marsh, Suisun Bay, and the Delta, and extends upstream within the channels of the Sacramento River to Keswick Dam, the American River to Nimbus Dams, Feather River to Oroville Dam, Funks and Stone Corral Creeks, the CBD, and flood bypasses (i.e., Butte Basin, Sutter Bypass, and Yolo Bypass).
 Fish species that occur in each of the aquatic habitats are listed in Table 11-2.

-In this EIR, fish and aquatic species were selected for analysis based on their importance and/or vulnerability and their potential to be affected by construction activities, operations (diversions) associated with the Project, and changes in Central Valley Project (CVP) and State Water Project (SWP) system-wide operations that would be expected to be implemented in response to, or in conjunction with, the Project alternatives (Table 11-2).
-These fish species, referred to herein as the species of management concern, include species listed by state or federal agencies as endangered or threatened or listed by Moyle et al. (2015) as Species of Special Concern (critical, high or moderate).
+Fish and aquatic species were selected for analysis based on their importance and/or vulnerability and their potential to be affected by construction activities, operations (diversions) associated with the Project, and changes in CVP and SWP system-wide operations that would be expected to be implemented in response to, or in conjunction with, the Project alternatives (Table 11-2).
+These fish species, referred to herein as the species of management concern, include species listed by state or federal agencies as endangered or threatened or listed by the 2015 CDFW Fish Species of Special Concern in California.
 Species of management concern also include those of tribal, commercial, or recreational importance.
 In addition to the species listed in Table 11-2, southern resident killer whale (Orcinus orca, federally listed as endangered) is also considered because of potential effects to their prey, Chinook salmon.
-The species of management concern for this EIR are listed in Table 11-2 with the general geographic areas where they occur.
-Species descriptions are provided in Appendix 11A.
+The species of management concern for this RDEIR/SDEIS are listed in Table 11-2 with the general geographic areas where they occur.
+Species descriptions are provided in Appendix 11A, Aquatic Species Life Histories.

 Table 11-2.
 Aquatic Species of Management Concern by Area of Occurrence